uniformdev/csk-packages/packages/csk-cli/README.md

 # Uniform CSK CLI

-The **Uniform CSK CLI** provides a command-line interface (CLI) and utility functions to help you work with design tokens efficiently.
+The **Uniform CSK CLI** provides a command-line interface (CLI) and utility functions to help you work with modules in csk.
 It is part of the [Uniform Platform](https://uniform.app).
 For more details, refer to our [documentation](https://docs.uniform.app).

 ## Installation